dneimke/FluentValidationSample/README.md

 * Install-Package FluentValidation

-Unlike MediatR, FluentValidation doesn't have an out-of-the-box way to register validators.
-We will use [Scrutor](https://github.com/khellang/Scrutor) to scan our assembly and register validators.
-We will also use Scrutor's decorator capabilities to match validators with MediatR handlers.
+We will use [Scrutor's](https://github.com/khellang/Scrutor) decorator capabilities to match validators with MediatR handlers.

 * Install-Package Scrutor